 If you need any assistance during your stay, please contact a member of our staff at (770) 720-9202.

 Thank you and enjoy your adventures!

 RESIDENCE LIFE OFFICE MISSION

-The mission of Residence Life is to promote both academic and personal success through maintaining a safe, supportive, and diverse living-learning community.
+The Office of Residence Life at Reinhardt University fosters a vibrant living community dedicated to personalized attention that embraces diversity, promotes leadership, cultivates individual development, and enhances the educational experience of each resident.
 The Residence Life Staff is available to assist students on their endeavors through mentoring, personal attention, and strong leadership.
 Reinhardt University does not discriminate on the basis of race, color, national origin, ancestry, religion, sex, age, sexual orientation, marital status, unfavorable discharge from the military, handicap or disability in its programs and activities.

 Please read this information carefully.
 All residents of Reinhardt University are responsible for its contents.
 The Residence Life Handbook is located and regularly updated online.

 The Director of Residence Life is responsible for the day-to-day operations of our campus housing department.
 This position supervises the Residence Life Coordinators, who are full-time staff members who live within the residence halls and supervise the Resident Assistants (R.A.).
 The Director coordinates room assignments, contracts, occupancy management, and departmental planning.

 Residence Life Coordinators (RLC) are live-in full time college staff members.
 The Residence Life Coordinators run the day to day operations of their buildings.
 They assist in roommate mediations, coordinate room changes, and assist the department with various tasks.
 They supervise the Resident Assistants within their areas and also coordinate collateral assignments within the department.
 The Residence Life Coordinators are not student staff members as they have all completed their bachelors' degree.